 Additional features include an autoresponder, RSS-to-email functionality, social media metrics, and more.

 On paper, it sounds like the perfect platform – there’s something for everyone.
 In reality, there isn’t too much to shout about – I’d rank my overall experience as fairly good.

 More than not, the features worked just fine, but I found the Web form creator to be pretty buggy and user-unfriendly.
 I mean, I may not be Bill Gates, but I know my way around an email marketing program… and this Web form creator just didn’t do the trick.
-Considering that this is one of the top-billed features, I found it a bit disappointing.
-Good thing is that the company is launching new features regularly hence the situation is probably going to be fixed soon.
+Considering that this is one of the top-billed features, I found it a bit disappointing (you might also want to read David’s view in this Aweber vs GetResponse vs MailChimp comparison).

 That said, there were a handful of things that I did like about the program.